fetchai/agents-aea/docs/gym-example.md

+# Gym Example

 The `gym` example demonstrates the AEA framework's flexibility with respect to Reinforcement Learning using OpenAI's `gym` framework.

 ### Discussion

 There is no immediate use case for this example as you can train an RL agent without the AEA proxy layer just fine (and faster).

 However, the example decouples the RL agent from the `gym.Env` allowing them to run in separate execution environments, potentially owned by different entities.

-## Preparation instructions
+## Preparation Instructions

 ### Dependencies

 Follow the <a href="../quickstart/#preliminaries">Preliminaries</a> and <a href="../quickstart/#installation">Installation</a> sections from the AEA quick start.

 Download the necessary directories into your working directory:

 ``` bash
 svn export https://github.com/fetchai/agents-aea.git/trunk/examples
 svn export https://github.com/fetchai/agents-aea.git/trunk/packages